 In this Episode:

-- What are the different methods of canning and why is each most effective for different types of food?
+- What are the 4 different types of fermentation?

 - MadeOn skincare products (use code “homesteadingfamily” for 15% off your purchase)